Developing Ionic applications with Clojurescript

 mkdir src

-Now, we'll need to set up our clojurescript build using shadow-cljs.
+Now, we'll need to set up our Clojurescript build using shadow-cljs.

 {:deps true